aurorasmiles/WorldGuardDocs/source/host-keys.rst

 When a player connects to a server with an address, say ``play.example.com``, Minecraft will tell the server that the player connected with that address.
 A moderator could connect to a special, secret ``secretmod.play.example.com`` address, and the server could easily check whether the address used by the moderator started with ``secretmod``.

 The host keys feature allows you to configure an an accepted address for certain players.
-If a player on the list connects with an incorrect address, he or she is kicked immediately.
+If a player on the list connects with an incorrect address, they are kicked immediately.

 Configuration
 =============